redplanks/ldapsync/README.md

 The `--log-file` or `-l` flag logs everything (successful syncs, errors, and exceptions) to the given log file.

+The `--log-level` flag sets the log level; any messages below the given log level will be ignored.
+Defaults to WARNING.

 ## App-specific Flags

 `google_groups.py` takes in one additional required argument: the path to the Google Cloud service account private key,